← All Games

 Each mode takes 6–8 minutes.
 You can replay any mode to try a different approach.

-SEL in India has been written about almost entirely from one chair at a time — either teacher voice, or NGO design, or evaluation methods, or child experience.
-Sitting in all four reveals where they pull together (when a teacher's care matches a child's experience) and where they pull apart (when an evaluator finds "no effect" on a measure a child considers irrelevant).
+SEL in India has been written about almost entirely from one chair at a time — either teacher voice, or NGO design, or evaluation methods, or child experience, or (most rarely) parental practice.
+Sitting in all five reveals where they pull together (when a teacher's care matches a child's experience, when parents reinforce what school teaches) and where they pull apart (when an evaluator finds "no effect" on a measure a child considers irrelevant, or when school SEL collapses because parents are skeptical).

 ← Switch mode